ajayreddieai/event-cal-ai/README.md

-# Calendar Website (Next.js)
+# Event Calendar AI 📅

-A minimal Next.js site that shows a calendar UI with events.
+A beautiful, modern calendar website that automatically discovers and displays local events in Tampa, FL.
+Built with Next.js and deployed on GitHub Pages with automated event fetching every 6 hours.

 ## ✨ Features